-The minor waivers in the state of Florida can be a bit confusing, but it depends on the site of the Solo events.
-Florida Solo events that are on the property of a permanent race track facility (including a track's parking lot) should use the "SCCA Minor Notary 1068 09/15" minor waiver form previously mentioned.
-However, Florida Solo events that are not on a race track property (shopping center parking lot, airport tarmac, etc.) must use "SCCA Minor FL SCCA Official 1895 09/15" for those events.
+The minor waivers in the state of Florida can be confusing, but it depends on the location of the Solo® events.
+Florida Solo® events that are on the property of a permanent race track facility (including the track's parking lot) should use the "SCCA Minor Notary 1068 09/15" minor waiver form previously mentioned.
+However, Florida Solo® events that are NOT on a race track property (parking lot, airport tarmac, shopping center lot, etc.) must use "SCCA Minor FL SCCA Official 1895 09/15" for those events.

-If the Solo events in Florida change locations between a permanent race track facility and other properties throughout the year, just use the latter annual minor waiver, "SCCA Minor FL SCCA Official 1895 09/15."
-This minor waiver form will be used by most SCCA Regions in Florida.
+If the Solo® events in Florida change locations between permanent race track facilities and other non-race properties throughout the year, use the latter annual minor waiver, "SCCA Minor FL SCCA Official 1895 09/15."
+This minor waiver form will be used by most SCCA® Regions in Florida.